mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 The Launchpad contains the collection of available pipelines that can be run in a workspace.
 From here, you can view and select pre-configured pipelines for launch.

-### Runs
+### Run

+A run is a workflow execution.
 The Runs view is used to monitor and inspect the details of workflow executions in a workspace.

 ### Compute environments